Why dog access is controlled

 - To prevent the spread of diseases such as sheep measles and E coli you may be requested to have your dog treated.
 More about sheep measles.

 - Dog droppings may contain harmful bacteria or diseases that can easily spread to farm animals, so be sure to remove your dog’s waste.

 - If you're taking dogs into areas with kauri, know what to do to help stop the spread of kauri dieback.

-You may be prosecuted if you take your dogs into no access areas, controlled areas without a permit, or breach the conditions of your permit.
+You may be issued an infringement fine or prosecuted if you take your dogs into no access areas, controlled areas without a permit, or breach the conditions of your permit.

 A dog may be seized and impounded or destroyed if it's found in a national park or controlled dog area without a permit.